-For the three-month period ended March 31, 2021, the gross base management fee, which is based on total equity at the end of each quarter, was \$3.5 million, and our Manager credited us with rebates on our base management fee of \$0.2 million, resulting in a net base management fee of \$3.3 million.
-For the three-month period ended March 31, 2020, the gross base management fee was \$2.9 million, and our Manager credited us with rebates on our base management fee of \$0.2 million.
+For the three-month period ended March 31, 2022, the gross base management fee, which is based on total equity at the end of each quarter, was \$4.9 million, and our Manager credited us with rebates on our base management fee of \$0.7 million, resulting in a net base management fee of \$4.3 million.
+For the three-month period ended March 31, 2021, the gross base management fee was \$3.5 million, and our Manager credited us with rebates on our base management fee of \$0.2 million, resulting in a net base management fee of \$3.3 million.
 For each period, the base management fee rebates related to those of our CLO investments for which Ellington or one of its affiliates earned CLO management fees.
-The period-over-period increase in the net base management fee was due to our larger capital base at March 31, 2021.
+The increase in the net base management fee period over period was due to a larger capital base at March 31, 2022 as compared to March 31, 2021.
+Such increases were partially offset by the increase in the base management fee rebates.